xigxog/kubefox/docs/broker.md

    events.
 5. Broker puts component's registration into NATS k/v store using the component name + commit as key (not id).
-6. Broker creates JetStream consumer which listens for new messages on the component group's subject (evt.js.{compName}.{compCommit}).
+6. Broker creates NATS consumer which listens for new messages on the component group's subject (evt.js.{compName}.{compCommit}).

 ## Process Genesis Event